164 Adoptees Off Script with Carrie Cahill Mulligan

 Carrie Cahill Mulligan: Absolutely.

 Haley Radke: Oh, that's so good.
 I am really excited about 2021.
-We have some really fun things planned and for 2021, we want to be reading the books together.
+We have some really fun things planned.
+For 2021 we want to be reading the books together.
 And so what we did in 2020 was sometimes Carrie and I would read the same book, but most often we were reading different books, different multiple books, and we'd come back and we'd give you a book report on our books we read.
+But my most favorite parts of the Reading Challenge were when we read the same book and we could discuss it, and we had both been on the same page and you would highlight things to me that I missed and vice versa.
+And so [00:24:00] we would love for you to come and read with us.

-So you have time to get it in your hands and read it before we do a group book club.
+And so what we're going to do is we're going to announce our first book for January, 2021.
+So you have time to get it in your hands and read it before we do a group Book Club.
 So that'll be really awesome.
 I'm very excited about that.
-And then we're going to be asking you a couple months ahead, every single month, what do you wanna read?
+And then we're going to be asking you a couple months ahead, every single month, what do you want to read?
 So we will make the decisions as a community.
-We will do polls on Patreon and in the Secret Facebook group.
+We will do polls on Patreon and in the Secret Facebook Group.

-And so we'll include you and we'll also include you on.
-How we're going to be doing the book club, so we're going to give you guys a couple of different options.
-We may do a Zoom call where everybody can chime in if they'd like to for a q and a period, or we may do the more traditional panel where we may ask a couple of readers to join.

-Carrie and I, [00:25:00] and you guys can submit questions in the chat.
+And so we'll include you and we'll also include you on how we're going to be doing the Book Club.
+So we're going to give you guys a couple of different options.
+We may do a Zoom call where everybody can chime in if they'd like to for a Q&A period, or we may do the more traditional panel where we may ask a couple of readers to join with Carrie and I, [00:25:00] and you guys can submit questions in the chat.
 We're going back and forth on that, what it looks like.

 But I'm very excited to tell you what our first book is.
 I feel like we should have a drum roll, but I literally don't have that sound, so can't do it.
 Just imagine a drum roll in your head.
+We are going to be reading Alice Stephen’s novel, Famous Adopted People.
+And Alice is going to be joining us for our very first Book Club and Q&A.

-Carrie Cahill Mulligan: Yay.
+Carrie Cahill Mulligan: Really?

-Adoptees off script for Patreon supporters.
-And so it'll be a small group and we'll be able to ask her questions about the book and just chi chat with her, so it's really exciting.
+Haley Radke: Carrie loves Twitter.
+This is why: this happened on Twitter.
+Alice was very responsive and excited to join us.
+So we are going to be doing this in the Adoptees Off Script for Patreon supporters.
+And so it'll be a small group and we'll be able to ask her questions about the book and just chit chat with her, so it's really exciting.
 All right.
 What do you think?
 I think that's a pretty good kickoff to the 2021 Adoptee Reading Challenge.

 Carrie Cahill Mulligan: Yeah, I hope that people are as excited as you and I are.

-We only have to read one book a month.
+Haley Radke: And we only have to read one book a month.

 Haley Radke: Yes.

 Carrie Cahill Mulligan: We wouldn't mind repeating.
-Let us know where there's gonna be polls and you'll have the plenty of chance to chime in and let us know what you would like to be reading.
+Let us know!
+There are going to be polls, and you'll have plenty of chances to chime in and let us know what you would like to be reading.
+Otherwise, we'll just fill in with what we want to read and assume and trust that works for you.

 Haley Radke: Absolutely.
-The polls will be up for [00:28:00] everyone.
-You don't have to be a patron to vote in case you're thinking about joining.
+The polls will be up for everyone.
+[00:28:00] You don't have to be a Patreon to vote in case you're thinking about joining.
 You can.
 You can come and have a look at what's going on over there.
-So if you go to adoptee on.com/partner, you'll find the adoptee on Patreon page and we are going to have a couple polls up what genre we're gonna read for February, 2021.
+So if you go to adopteeson.com/partner, you'll find the Adoptees On Patreon page and we are going to have a couple polls up on what genre we're going to read for February, 2021.
+So we'll have that up for a little bit.
+Pick the genre and then we'll do a vote on what book we want to read for February.
+And we'll see, depending on the author.
+Hopefully I can get a few more authors to join us through the year.

 Carrie Cahill Mulligan: That's just so cool.